-Intuit and our employees participate in the political process in three ways: as individuals, through the Intuit Political Action Committee in the United States, and via corporate contributions where allowed by law, and in a manner compliant and consistent with regulation.
+Intuit and our employees make contributions as part of the political process in three ways: as individuals, through the Intuit Political Action Committee in the United States, and via corporate contributions, where allowed by law, and in a manner compliant and consistent with regulation.
 All employee participation is voluntary.

-In addition, Intuit also engages in lobbying activities, and the costs associated with such activities are reported as provided by applicable federal, state and local laws.
+In addition, Intuit also engages in lobbying activities, and the costs associated with such activities are reported as provided by applicable federal, state, and local laws.

-All corporate political contribution requests received by Intuit are reviewed by Corporate Affairs; contributions that are strategic and meet the guidelines of this policy are approved by the Corporate Affairs Director or Vice Presidents of National or State Government Relations respectively, and by the Senior Vice President of Corporate Affairs/Chief Public Policy Officer.
-Political activity outside the United States is governed by this policy and is conducted with the strictest adherence to the U.S. Foreign Corrupt Practices Act and Intuit's Code of Conduct, both of which are the subject of required training for employees.
+All corporate political contribution requests received by Intuit are reviewed by Global Corporate Affairs and Public Policy; contributions that are strategic and meet the guidelines of this policy are approved by two Global Corporate Affairs executives, at least one of whom is a Vice President or above or the Chief Corporate Affairs Officer.
+Political activity outside the United States is governed by this policy and is conducted with the strictest adherence to the U.S. Foreign Corrupt Practices Act and Intuit's Code of Conduct & Ethics, both of which are the subject of required training for employees.